smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 <INSERT PLOT HERE>

 One of those interesting stats phenomena: even though most cards only include a few unique books, most of the books read are unique.
-There were an average of 2.9 reads per book.
+There were an average of 3.0 reads per book.

 ### Authors

 The ten most-read authors were:

-- Brandon Sanderson, read 435 times
+- TIE: T. Kingfisher and Brandon Sanderson, each read 435 times
-- T. Kingfisher, read 434 times
-- Travis Baldree, read 363 times
+- Travis Baldree, read 364 times
 - Robert Jackson Bennett, read 348 times
 - Leigh Bardugo, read 330 times
 - Matt Dinniman, read 316 times